brianelkington/azurevm/README.md

 # Azure VM Terraform Deployment

 This project uses [Terraform](https://www.terraform.io/) to provision a Windows Virtual Machine and supporting Azure resources in Azure.
-It includes security best practices such as disk encryption, managed identities, network segmentation, and an automatic daily shutdown schedule for cost savings.
+It includes security best practices such as disk encryption, managed identities, network segmentation, RBAC, and an automatic daily shutdown schedule for cost savings.

 ## Resources Created

 - Resource Group
 - Virtual Network with Segmented Subnets (`default`, `vm-subnet`)
-- Network Security Group (with RDP rule)
+- Network Security Group (with RDP rule restricted to your IP)
 - Public IP Address
 - Network Interface (attached to `vm-subnet`)
 - Windows Virtual Machine (with managed identity, disk encryption, and automatic updates)